MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

 ### 3️⃣ Acceptance Testing

         1.Description:
-                - Performed by the QA team or client to ensure that the final product meets business, functional, and user requirements.
+                - Performed by the QA team or client to ensure that the final product meets business,functional and user requirements.
                    This is the final validation before release.
          Example:
                 - In a GPS tracking device, verify that the location is updated every 30 seconds in the mobile app.